 Major Trade Associations and Other Non-Profit Organizations

-Listed below are the national and state trade associations and other non-profit organizations in the United States to whom we made payments of $50,000 or more in 2015.
+Listed below are the national and state trade associations and non-profit organizations in the United States to whom we contributed payments of $50,000 or more in 2016.

 |American Council of Life Insurers

 |Financial Services Roundtable – Housing Policy Council

 |Financial Services Roundtable